Pro Tools: The beginnings: Digidrums (1983–1985)

 Pro Tools was developed by UC Berkeley graduates Evan Brooks, who majored in electrical engineering and computer science, and Peter Gotcher.

 In 1983, the two friends, sharing an interest in music and electronic and software engineering, decided to study the memory mapping of the newly released E-mu Drumulator drum machine to create EPROM sound replacement chips.
 The Drumulator was quite popular at that time, although it was limited to its built-in samples.

 They started selling the upgrade chips one year later under their new Digidrums label.
 Five different upgrade chips were available, offering different alternate drum styles.
-The chips, easily switchable with the original ones, enjoyed remarkable success between the Drumulator users, selling 60,000 units overall.
+The chips, easily switchable with the original ones, enjoyed remarkable success among Drumulator users, selling 60,000 units overall.